Kotlin/kotlindl/README.md

 For more details, as well as for `pom.xml` and `build.gradle.kts` examples, please refer to the [Quick Start Guide](docs/quick_start_guide.md).

 ## Working with KotlinDL in Jupyter Notebook
-You can work with KotlinDL interactively in Jupyter Notebook with Kotlin kernel.
+You can work with KotlinDL interactively in Jupyter Notebook with the Kotlin kernel.
 To do so, add the following dependency in your notebook:

 ```
    @file:Repository("https://kotlin.bintray.com/kotlin-datascience")
    @file:DependsOn("org.jetbrains.kotlin-deeplearning:api:[KOTLIN-DL-VERSION]")
 ```

-For more details on how to install Jupyter Notebook and add Kotlin kernel, check out the [Quick Start Guide](docs/quick_start_guide.md).
+For more details on installing Jupyter Notebook and adding the Kotlin kernel, check out the [Quick Start Guide](docs/quick_start_guide.md).

 ## Examples and tutorials
 You do not need to have any prior deep learning experience to start using KotlinDL.
 We are working on including extensive documentation to help you get started.
-At this point, feel free to check out the following tutorials:
+At this point, please feel free to check out the following tutorials we have prepared:
 - [Quick Start Guide](docs/quick_start_guide.md)
 - [Creating your first neural network](docs/create_your_first_nn.md)
 - [Training a model](docs/training_a_model.md)